t3xus/php-slip/README.md

 Silent Installation of WampServer and OpenSSL for PHP Application Deployment in Windows 11 ISOs

+Installs WampServer and OpenSSL if not already installed.

+Configures Apache:
+- C:\gooch\var\php-slip directory.
+- Listen on 8778
+- Localized HTTPS

+Adds Firewall Rule for 8778
 Creates php-slip.php
-Installs WampServer and OpenSSL if not already installed

-Configures Apache:
-C:\gooch\var\php-slip directory.
-Listen on 8778
-Localized HTTPS

-Adds Firewall Rule